mpurbo/MMPReactiveCoreLocation/README.md

 MMPReactiveCoreLocation is a reactive library for using CoreLocation with ReactiveCocoa.

 Features:
 * Singleton instance managing CLLocationManager(s).
-The instance manages one default location manager for app-wide location subscription, and short-lived location managers for one-time location requests.
 * Easy to use signals for subscribing to location updates.
+* 3 common usage patterns:
+    - global location manager for app-wide location subscription;
-* Signals for customizable one-time location requests.
+    - short-lived location managers for one-time location requests;
+    - subscribing to multiple custom location managers with different specifications.

 ## Installation